Debitcards

 How do I activate a debit card?

-When a person receives a new debit card, either as a replacement card or through opening a new account, the debit card will need to be activated.
+So you’ve got your new debit card, either as a replacement card or through opening a new account, the debit card will need to be activated.

 In some cases there’s an automated procedure to activate the debit card.
 But most of the time the account holder will be expected to activate the debit card after talking to a customer services operator.